jessepav/lacygoill-wiki-backup/vim/vim9.md

      (script level in Vim9 script, or `:def` function in any type of script)

-   - a function name iff its immediate *surrounding* context is Vim9 (the surrounding context of a function's header is not the header itself)
+   - a function name iff its immediate *surrounding* context is Vim9 (the surrounding context of a function header is not the header itself)

 ---